sandalsoft/fpl-data-fetcher-inserter/README.md

 - `--dry-run`: Preview mode - fetch and parse data but skip database insertion
 - `--teams`: Process only teams data
 - `--players`: Process only players data
+- `--gameweeks`: Process only gameweeks data
+- `--fixtures`: Process only fixtures data
 - `--verbose, -v`: Enable verbose logging output
 - `--help, -h`: Show help message with examples

+**Note**: If no specific data type flags are provided, the application defaults to processing all data types (teams, players, gameweeks, and fixtures).

 ### Configuration